Review and discuss a pull request

-You can manually add yourself as a watcher by clicking the Watch button on the pull request screen.
+You can manually add yourself as a watcher by selecting Watch from the selection menu drop-down on the pull request screen.

-You can stop watching a pull request by clicking the link in the email notification, or the Unwatch button on the pull request screen.
-If you stop watching a pull request you will not automatically be added as a watcher again if you subsequently perform an action that would otherwise have added you.
+You can stop watching a pull request by clicking the link in the email notification, or ... > Unwatch on the pull request screen.
+If you stop watching a pull request, you will not automatically be added as a watcher again if you subsequently perform an action that would otherwise have added you.

 Bitbucket Server sends email notifications to watchers when certain pull request events occur.
-By default, email notifications are batched, but you can change your personal account settings (on the Notification settings tab) so that you get notifications immediately.
-Note that notifications are always sent immediately:
+Email notifications are batched by default, but you can change your personal account settings (on the Notification settings tab) so that you get notifications immediately.
+The following notifications however, are always sent immediately to:

-- To the reviewers when a pull request is created.
+- the reviewers when a pull request is created

-- To a user when they are added as a reviewer to a pull request.
+- a user when they are added as a reviewer to a pull request

-- To a user when they are mentioned in the description of a pull request.
+- a user when they are mentioned in the description of a pull request